hphelion/documentation/UseCases/TasksforUsers/Images/commercial.managing.images.md

 ## Managing images as a user ##

-As a user, you can work with any <em>private</em> images associated with the active project.
+As a user, you can work with any *private* images associated with the active project.

 Access the image commands using the Compute panel on the Project dashboard.